 Accessibility Considerations

 It’s important to consider accessibility when implementing drag-and-drop functionality.
-During the dragstart
+During the dragstart event, you can set the aria-grabbed attribute to notify screen reader users that a drag operation has started.

-event is fired repeatedly as an element is being dragged.
+The drag event is fired repeatedly as an element is being dragged.
 It occurs whenever the mouse or pointer is moved while the element is being dragged.

 This event is useful when you need to provide real-time feedback to the user about the element being dragged.
 This can include updating the UI, dynamically adjusting the position of other elements, or tracking the movement of the dragged element.